25 Best Travel Products to Pack for Your Next Trip

 Wet wipes are a must for me as I keep wiping any surfaces I might touch for a long time in my travels.

-The second thing is a local sim!
+The second item is a local sim!
 Whilst everyone else was scrambling for wifi in Kuala Lumpur, I had spent £4 on a local sim card which gave me almost twice as much data as I got from my £60 package back home!

-I’ve had this Bandolier iPhone accessory for over two years now and I can’t live without it.
+Candy and Crystal from Travel Pockets share: I’ve had a Bandolier iPhone accessory for over two years now and I can’t live without it.
 I never drop or lose my phone anymore.
 It’s also stylish and holds several credit cards.

 For all of my international trips, I now take my handy personal Skyroam wifi hotspot.
 This year I have already used it in Costa Rica, Bali, and Thailand.
 It worked like a charm even in remote areas!
 Having reliable connection is a must for me on my travels.